Chris2Fair88/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This project is the back-end server for the WTWR (What to Wear?) application.
+It provides a RESTful API for managing users and clothing items, enabling users to register, log in, and manage their virtual wardrobe.
+The server handles authentication, authorization, data validation, and error handling, and connects to a MongoDB database for persistent storage.

+## Functionality

+- User registration and authentication
+- CRUD operations for clothing items (create, read, delete)
+- Like/dislike functionality for clothing items
+- Input validation and error handling
+- Middleware for user authorization and request processing

+## Technologies & Techniques Used

+- **Node.js** and **Express.js** for building the server and API endpoints
+- **MongoDB** with **Mongoose** for database modeling and interaction
+- **ESLint** and **Prettier** for code quality and formatting
+- **Validator** library for input validation (e.g., URLs)
+- **Middleware** for authentication, error handling, and request preprocessing
+- **Environment variables** for configuration (e.g., port, database URI)
+- **RESTful API design** principles
+- **Nodemon** for development with hot reload

 ## Running the Project

 `npm run start` — to launch the server
 `npm run dev` — to launch the server with the hot reload feature

 ### Testing

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12